architect/arc.codes/src/views/docs/en/guides/extend/architect-plugins.md

 }
 ```

 - `src`: a string containing a fully qualified absolute path to the source code location for the Lambda function.
+Relative to the arc project root, this property _must_ point to a location under the project's `src/` directory.
 - `body`: a string containing template code for the Lambda function handler

 #### Example `pluginFunctions` Implementation